 What am I doing wrong with my fiddle leaf fig tree?

-What am I doing wrong with my fiddle leaf fig tree, leaves are falling and bottom of leaves are turning brown.
+Leaves are falling and bottom of leaves are turning brown.
 It gets plenty of light.
-I water it with 2 cups of water a week, sometimes longer than that
+I water it with 2 cups of water a week.

 Answer

-Fiddle-leaf fig (Ficus lyrata) is a beautiful and amazing plant but a bit of a fussy customer, particularly when grown indoors in cold winter regions.
+Fiddle-leaf fig (Ficus lyrata) is a beautiful and amazing plant but a bit fussy, particularly when grown indoors in cold winter regions.
 You can find our guide to its care routine and troubleshooting problems here.

 There are a few reasons that your fig could be losing leaves.
 It is natural for some leaf drop to occur in the winter as a resting period occurs.
 This leaf aging process occurs with the lowest leaves which turn yellowish and then drop off.